Courses and tutorials of the University Library

 In this session, we will look at internet search strategies in detail.
 Dedicated search machines for academic texts, statistics, and blogs will be introduced.
 Furthermore, this session deals with how to follow scientific debates, how to stay on top of things at all times, and how to use Web 2.0 for your course work and for research purposes.

 Especially when it comes to extensive academic works, it is easy to lose track of what you have read.
 With the Citavi reference management programme, you can collect references, ideas, and citations and then simply copy them into your paper with a mouse click.
 The bibliography will be created automatically.
 Citavi only runs under Windows.

 We will show you the Zotero reference management programme, which is a Mac and Linux alternative to Citavi.

 This class is intended to give you an insight into offers of the university library, their usage, and answers to faculty/chair specific questions.
-(Contacts & contact partners, confined materials, book suggestions/accession lists, term reserve literature, usage of the library system/interlibrary loans, online services)
+(Contacts & contact partners, confined materials, book suggestions/accession lists, course reserves, usage of the library system/interlibrary loans, online services)

 We offer various sessions for high schoolers, whether it's doing a thematic literature search for the "W-Seminar" or spending an entire morning at the University Library, under the motto "Be a student for a day".

 Information literacy is something that is not just pertinent to universities but also for schools.
 Therefore, we regularly offer courses to school teachers.
-The themes are "Fit for a W-Seminar" and "Professional internet search and knowledge management on the web".
+The themes are "Fit for a W-Seminar" and "Professional internet research and use of online resources".